stnolting/neorv32/README.md

 of the online datasheet shows the ressource utilization of each optional processor module to allow an estimation of the actual setup's hardware requirements.

-:information_source: The [`setups`](https://github.com/stnolting/neorv32/tree/master/setups) folder provides exemplary FPGA setups targeting various FPGA boards and toolchains.
+:information_source: The [`neorv32-setups`](https://github.com/stnolting/neorv32-setups) repository provides exemplary FPGA setups targeting various FPGA boards and toolchains.
 These setups also provide ressource utilization reports for different SoC configurations